KopterBuzz/NOMNOM/README.md

 ### How to Add your Nuclear Option Mod to NOMNOM

+To make NOMNOM aware of a new Mod, create an Issue on the [NOMNOM repository](https://github.com/KopterBuzz/NOModManifestTesting/issues) with the Mod's Details, or follow [these instructions.](SCHEMA.md#how-to-contribute-mod-manifests)

-NOMNOM is able to automatically pick up new releases for Mods that it already knows about.
+NOMNOM can self-update its registry, so it is able to automatically pick up new releases for Mods that it already knows about.

 However, there are some basic requirements in order for NOMNOM to keep itself up to date in regards to the latest available versions of your Mod(s):
  - your Mod Release(s) must be available as GitHub Repository Release Package(s)